 The use of creatine supplements have been positively documented throughout literature and has been described as ‘one of the safer supplements to take’ (Robson, 2006), however potential side effects and negatives of this supplement should be addressed.
 Zelman identifies the side effects of the supplements, including weight gain, anxiety, breathing difficulty, nausea, vomiting and kidney problems and how “certain drugs including diabetes medication, acetaminophen, and diuretics, can have dangerous interactions with creatine, and that taking stimulants such as caffeine and ephedra with creatine can increase the risk of side effects” (Zelman , 2012).
-There seems to be a clear contraindications of creatine supplements with specific medical conditions and interactions with other medications which is also acknowledged in Jenna Cee’s article ‘Is creatine bad for you’ where it is stated that there is indications that creatine supplementation can adversely interact with other medications.
+There seems to be a clear contraindications of creatine supplements with specific medical conditions and interactions with other medications (Cee, 2013).
+Cree (2013) stated that there is indications that creatine supplementation can adversely interact with other medications.
 Although most healthy people can take creatine with no problems, it can, in rare cases, have adverse effects particularly when used in excess (Cee, 2013).
-The articles sourced all describe the common side effects of creatine supplementations demonstrating the potential danger of taking creatine supplements without the correct understanding of its use.
+The literature (cite all authors and years published) confirm common side effects of creatine supplementations demonstrating the potential danger of taking creatine supplements without the correct understanding of its use.

 Creatine supplements are easily accessible in chemists, health food shops, supermarkets and online and access is unregulated by health practitioners.
 With this information a major point that is drawn from this is the lack of regulation in the sales of creatine supplement products and illustrates the need for medical consultation before taking any creatine supplements particularly when consideration is given to all the possible contraindications to its use.
 With these findings, it is worth considering whether creatine supplementation should be available without appropriate regulation from places such as supermarkets or online were they can be accessed by anyone, including adolescence.
 If there is evidence on the various negative side effects of creatine supplementation and the significant risks it may pose on people with kidney or liver disease, or diabetes, it is questioned whether it is right and safe to have it at such easy access.
 (Zelman , 2012).
 Jenna Cee who wrote the article ‘Is creatine bad for you?’
 2013, states that creatine is ‘neither “good” or “bad” for you’ and that it is considered safe when used at the directed or recommended dosages under medical guidance, thus highlighting the importance of its regulation under medical consultation which is similarly reflected in the first article by Kathleen Zelman.